 A lot of the themes of your music are driven from old literary works.
-Were you reading anything in particular while recording with Full of Hell that helped develop the atmosphere for the album?
+Were you reading anything in particular while recording that helped develop the atmosphere for the album?

 I'm reading all the time, especially on tour, so it's hard to say what makes it in directly or indirectly.
 Dylan [Walker, vocalist of Full of Hell] handled most of the lyrics, I think Chip had written some as well, and I named the record (much to the chagrin of the Internet) but that was my only contribution to any written word type of stuff.

 Are you currently reading anything on this tour that you feel will inspire future releases?

 This trip I read a book about juggalos, The Fireman by Joe Hill, The Argonauts by Maggie Nelson, Death By Video Game by Simon Parkin, and The 37th Parallel: The Secret Truth Behind America's UFO Highway by Ben Mezrich.
 Nothing there too inspiring for future stuff, but Bluets by Maggie Nelson has been a constant book in my life since I first read it.